mauriciopoppe/blog/doc/interactive-computer-graphics-graph-spec.md

 - When removing a card or element, also remove its `querySelector` refs, the `updateUI` writes, and any KaTeX render loops that targeted it, plus now-unused helpers
 - When `updateUI` reassigns `className` wholesale, keep positional Tailwind classes in a shared constant (for example `BADGE_POS`) and append it to every swapped class string, or they get dropped on the first state change
-- Step rows are passive cards: ring border (`tw-border-[var(--ring-border)]`), no pointer cursor, no hover affordance.
+- Step rows are passive cards: borderless (`tw-bg-[var(--grey-dark)]`), no pointer cursor, no hover affordance.
 Do not wire row clicks (the reference explorer used to jump rows to engine steps; interaction belongs on the playback buttons)

 ### 10. Verify against the UX principles page

 Before calling the migration done, compare the widget side-by-side with the reference demo ("Two Columns: Controls Left, Canvas Right" in [UX Interaction Principles](/notes/ux-interaction-principles/)) and check every detail, not just the frame:

-- Border colors and styles match across every nested component (ring border on interactive surfaces, subtle `grey-dark` on passive cards, no stray hardcoded hex borders)
+- Border colors and styles match across every nested component (ring border on interactive surfaces, borderless on passive cards, no stray hardcoded hex borders)
 - Hover states on control buttons behave identically (primary tint + glow) and resting states stay neutral
 - Font family and size of every label, value, title, and legend match the demo
 - Button and radio-group heights line up horizontally